Payment Technology Solutions: Business Guide

 Payment gateways form the bridge between your checkout and the financial networks that authorize transactions.
 They handle the critical work of encrypting sensitive card data before it travels anywhere.

-From tap to confirmation your payment races through multiple systems.
-Here is what happens in just milliseconds:
+From tap to confirmation, your payment races through multiple systems.
+Here is what happens in milliseconds:

 1. Capture and encrypt: Customer taps or swipes; the gateway instantly encrypts card information.